 1 Published as Bundestag Printed Paper 16/11595 of 19 December 2008.
-See also: http://www.bmu.de/klimaschutz/anpassung_an_den_klimawandel/doc/42783.php
+See also: www.bmu.de/klimaschutz/anpassung_an_den_klimawandel/doc/42783.php

+A comparative analysis of the results from four regional climate models produced for Germany and internationally available knowledge about the climate form the scientific basis for the DAS (see Chapter 2, DAS).
+In this respect, the Federal Government starts from the understanding that a multimodel, ensemble approach provides a solid, shared knowledge base for Germany that will continue to be developed.
+This approach encompasses internationally and nationally recognised climate models that can be combined with appropriate climate impact models to generate projections, making it possible to use the wide range of possible impacts of climate change on various fields of action and regions as a basis for decision-making.
+This permits to assess the risks and possible consequences for 15 fields of action and various regions and to derive required actions.
+By now an ensemble analysis of approximately 20 regional climate projections for Germany that cover the period until the end of the 21st century is available.
+The statements made in the DAS concerning the expected ranges of changes in air temperature and precipitation are essentially confirmed by these new analyses (on this topic, see Annex 1).
+New developments in climate research will constantly contribute to the scientific findings that are already available and will further reduce the uncertainties associated with the current models.
 In view of the large number of fields affected by climate change impacts, the DAS assumes an integrated approach.
 This intends to ensure that adaptation to climate change is not understood exclusively in relation to individual fields of action or sectors.
 Rather, the consequences of climate change across various fields of action and sectors, and the possible interactions between adaptation measures are to be taken into consideration, shared advantages fostered, and conflicts and trade-offs between resource uses and objectives are to be identified and averted at an early stage.
 The DAS is therefore part of Germany's sustainability policy as well.

-The 2008 cabinet decision set out the mandate for the drafting of an Adaptation Action Plan for the DAS with the involvement of the Länder by 2011 as an essential next step in the adaptation process.
+The 2008 cabinet decision set out the mandate for the drafting of an Adaptation Action Plan for the DAS with the involvement of the Länder as an essential next step in the adaptation process.
+The Action Plan was adopted by the federal cabinet in August 2011.

-The climate is changing!
+\rightarrow The climate is changing!